czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 Tax cuts for the rich phrase...

-FALLACY: Congressional budget office issues projections provided by congress.
+**FALLACY**: Congressional budget office issues projections provided by congress.
 If Congress is wrong, then the office will make estimates based off of wrong assumptions, even if media or public consider it non partisan.

-Wealth buys more education and time to be devoted into politics Gov institutions are often in opposition to one another due to interests
+Wealth buys more education and time to be devoted into politics

 Gov officials are pressured to "do something" even if it may make things worse

-----> Government Obligations
+## Government Obligations

 Legal obligations to make future expenditures.
 Like gov bonds, or subsidies.